 Young children can accompany a parent during the bath, regardless of gender.
 The girls who accompany the father in the men's bath wear clothes and bikinis.
 In some hot springs in the mountains, you can even come across mischievous monkeys.

-The hot springs are generally considered a refuge from the stressful, stressful life that the Japanese lead, the springs have a calm and relaxing atmosphere.
+The hot springs are generally considered a refuge from the stressful life that the Japanese lead, the springs have a calm and relaxing atmosphere.
 Many hot springs have an image of Mount Fuji on the walls, which according to tradition, encourages calm and meditation.

 The waters are generally rich in minerals.
 Mineral water content and PH levels vary widely from one onsen to another.
 The waters can be rich in iron, sodium chloride, sulfur, carbon or radium.